Prag8855/aab/content/guides/permanent-residence.md

 If they approve your permanent residence, you must pay the {{MIN_PERMANENT_RESIDENCE_FEE|cur}}€ to {{MAX_PERMANENT_RESIDENCE_FEE|cur}}€ fee.[^44] They will give you a plastic payment card.
 Bring it to the payment machine and pay the fee.
 The fee is [tax-deductible](/glossary/steuerlich%20absetzbar), so keep the receipt.
 After you paid, you can leave.

 They must print your permanent residence card.
-This takes a few weeks.
-You will get a second appointment to pick up the card.
+This takes a few weeks.[^34] You will get a second appointment to pick up the card.
 They will not mail the card to you.[^67]

 You might get a temporary certificate while you wait.[^31] It allows you to stay in Germany, but it's not a valid travel document.
 It does not allow you to re-enter Germany.
 If you have a *[[Fiktionsbescheinigung]]*, they can extend it until your second appointment date.[^68]